-3. If you get distracted by a sound or a thought comes to mind, don’t pay attention to it but let it go and focus your attention on your breathing and keeping your mind blank.
+3. If you get distracted by a sound or a thought that comes to mind, don’t pay attention to it but let it go and focus your attention on your breathing and keeping your mind blank.

 4. Inhale deeply then hold your breath for a few seconds then exhale slowly keeping your breathing controlled.

 5. Repeat this process 10 times, focusing on breathing in deeply and exhaling slowly.
 Do not hold your breath longer than required only for a few seconds.

 6. Start off by meditating for 5 minutes then as time goes on increase your meditation time to 10, 15, and finally 20 minutes.